Map SAP Data to Salesforce

 Best Practices

-When defining your data dictionary, follow these best practices to ensure optimal AI integration:
+When defining your data dictionary for SAP-Salesforce integration, follow these best practices:

 - Use descriptive field names that clearly indicate purpose